ibuildthecloud/coreos-on-do/README.md

 That will do a bunch of stuff and reboot.
 For some reason the networkd config doesn't seem to take effect on the first boot.
 So now go to the Digital Ocean console and do a power cycle on your droplet.
 If all is swell you should be able to SSH into your newly installed CoreOS.
+Remember that you need to SSH in with the core user, not root.

+After the installation you can change `/var/lib/coreos-install/user_data` with whatever settings you want and reboot.